base0010/restapidocs/docs/index.rst

 - **Registering Semaphore ETHSIM On-Chain:**
   - User must visit be near a host for initial OTA registration, OR they can do it through the DApp below
-  - Add Subscriber Authentication Keypair to on-chain registry at [Semaphore Network Subscription](https://app.semaphore.network/subscribe).
+  - Add Subscriber Authentication Keypair to on-chain registry at `Semaphore Network Subscribe <https://app.semaphore.network/subscribe>`

 ETHSIM Security+